USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Texas to Georgia

-The lowest average on our list, and the lowest booking rate.
-Georgia-bound moves tend to be smaller households — young professionals heading to Atlanta.
-Lighter shipments, lower prices, but also more price-sensitive customers shopping multiple quotes.
+Lowest average, lowest booking rate.
+Georgia-bound moves tend to be young professionals heading to Atlanta.
+Lighter shipments, lower prices, more price-sensitive customers shopping multiple quotes.

 Seasonal Pricing: When to Move and When to Wait